ZuInnoTe/scrapy-contrib-bigexporters/docs/avro.rst

 Example
 =======
-You can find an example on how to use it in a Scrapy project [here](examples/quotes_avro).
+You can find an example on how to use it in a Scrapy project `here <../examples/quotes_avro>`_

 Additional libraries
 ====================
-You need at least the library [fastavro](https://pypi.org/project/fastavro/) to enable the Avro export.
+You need at least the library `fastavro <https://pypi.org/project/fastavro/>`_ to enable the Avro export.

 If you want to use special types of compression then additional libraries may be needed:
 .. list-table:: Compression Codecs and required libraries